DataDog/documentation/content/en/monitors/downtimes/_index.md

 ## Notifications
 ### Add a message

-Enter a message to Configure notifications and automations about this downtime.
+Enter a message to alert your team about this downtime.
 The message field allows standard markdown formatting and Datadog's `@-notification` syntax.
 See the [Notifications page][7] for more information on formatting options.

 ### Configure notifications and automations

-Configure notifications and automations by specifying team members or send the message to a service [integration][8].
+Configure notifications and automations by specifying team members or sending the message to a service [integration][8].
 Datadog sends notifications to the specified destinations whenever the downtime is scheduled, started, cancelled, or expired.
-These audit notifications allows your team to be aware of the Downtimes in your system.
+These audit notifications allows your team to be aware of the downtimes in your system.

 ### Disable first recovery notification